saltstack/salt/doc/topics/installation/debian.rst

 Configuration
 =============

-To configure your salt files we must modify both master and minion configuration files.
+To configure your salt files we must modify both master and minion configuratio n files.
+We need to set where the master binds, by default salt listens on all interfaces.
+If you have a need to bind to a specific local IP, make the change as needed.
 To edit the master type in the following command:

 .. code-block:: bash